Light is the life-blood of photography. Quantity and quality are both important.

 The second and more common method is to correct the cameras reflected light settings yourself.
-There are many ways you can do this and with modern digital cameras you can often do it before you make the exposure, without guess work or having fix it by retaking a image again after an error.
+There are many ways you can do this and with modern digital cameras you can often do it before you make the exposure, without guess work or having fix it by retaking a image again after.

 Setting the exposure compensation setting on the camera (+/- symbol or sometimes a wheel activated control) will allow corrections of +/- 3 stops or more by changing the shutter speeds/aperture settings or The ISO setting.
 Exposure compensation is usually not available in any automatic modes, only Programme and Aperture or Shutter Priority modes will allow it’s use.

 Manual mode is also ideal for this, but it is applied simply by deliberately setting the wrong settings.
-Although manual is cumbersome and difficult to use for some subjects, if you have time or want to set the camera so your settings cannot be over-ridden by the camera then it is the best setting.
-The light meter will offer settings it thinks are right, but it cannot set any for you.
+Although manual is cumbersome and difficult to use for some subjects, if you have time or need to set the camera so it’s exposure settings cannot be over-ridden by the camera then it is the best setting.
+In manual the camera will suggest settings it thinks are right, but it cannot set any for you.

-Now the tricky bit is to remember that dark scenes need to be made darker and light ones light, because of the way the light meter will compensate.
+Now the tricky bit is to remember that dark scenes need to be made darker and light ones lighter.

 In the two examples above, the first image of each set is the camera’s metering of the scene (a happy average).
 The second of each of the images is taken with -1 exposure compensation applied.
 In both of the adjusted images, the colours have deepened and there is added drama and mystery.
-There is no right or wrong here and post processing could change the image quality a fair bit, but the closer you can get to a good exposure at the start of the process the stronger the image and the less harm you will do to the file with processing.
+There is not necessarily a right or wrong here and post processing could change the image quality a fair bit, but the closer you can get to the exposure you want at the start of the process the stronger the image and the less harm you will do to the file with processing.